matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 During the validation step, the account should decide whether it accepts the transaction and if so, pay the fees for it.
 If any of the parts of the validation fails, the account is not charged with any fee and such transaction can not be included in a block.

 **Step 1.** The system calls the `validateTransaction` method of the account.
-If it does not revert, based on whether the transaction has the paymaster the following methods are called:
+If it does not revert, proceed to the second step.

 **Step 2 (no paymaster).** The system calls the `payForTransaction` method of the account.
-If it does not revert,we proceed to the third step.
+If it does not revert, proceed to the third step.

 **Step 2 (paymaster).** The system calls the `prePaymaster` method of the sender.
 If this call does not revert, then the `validateAndPayForPaymasterTransaction` method of the paymaster is called.
-If it does not revert, we proceeed to the third step.
+If it does not revert too, proceeed to the third step.

-**Step 3.** The system verifies that the account has sent at least `tx.ergsPrice * tx.ergsLimit` ETH to the bootloader.
+**Step 3.** The system verifies that the bootloader has received at least `tx.ergsPrice * tx.ergsLimit` ETH to the bootloader.
 If it is the case, the veriifcation is considered complete and we can proceed to the next step.

 #### The execution step